Orthopedic Surgeons located in Harlingen, TX

 When hand pain strikes, it can become severely disabling and interfere with many aspects of your life.
-Sujan Gogu, DO, and Jose A. Cobos, MD, at OrthoCare in Harlingen, Texas, offer expert diagnosis and treatment for hand pain, helping you get back to your regular activities with minimal disruption to your life.
+Stephanie Baker, MD, at OrthoCare in Harlingen, Texas, offers expert diagnosis and treatment for hand pain, helping you get back to your regular activities with minimal disruption to your life.
 Call OrthoCare or make an appointment online today for specialized orthopedic treatment for hand pain.

 In each hand, you have 27 small bones, plus a network of muscles and connective tissue that allow you to make precise movements and gestures.
 Your pain can originate in the delicate structures of your hand or result from nerve compression in your wrist, arm, shoulder, or neck.